 We value our role as a convenor for the Vaccine Acceleration Consortium, an entity bringing hospitals, county health departments, health centers and others together to effectively coordinate the use of vaccines so that our region continues to get more as they become available.
 We also support organizations like MAHEC, Blue Ridge Health and the WNC Health Network with their vaccine efforts across the region.

 As soon as it became clear that COVID-19 would pose a serious health and economic threat to Western North Carolina, Dogwood Health Trust responded.
 We initially allocated $2.5 million to address COVID-19 and then quickly increased that to $10 million to fund testing, personal protective equipment (PPE), clear messaging, and financial support for nonprofits, schools, and businesses hindered by the mandatory shutdown.
 In addition to responding to immediate needs, Dogwood delivered meaningful impact in ways that effectively launched our strategic initiatives and laid the groundwork for systems change.
-To that end, we developed a five-prong strategy, with equity components embedded in each component.
-As of year-end 2020, our board approved $9 million in COVID-19 related grants, reserving some of our allocation for needs in the coming months.
+To that end, we developed a five-prong strategy, with equity components embedded in each component (see below).
+By the end of 2020, our board had approved $9 million in COVID-19 related allocations.

 To stay updated on Western North Carolina’s PPE availability, needs and opportunities for requesting supplies, you can visit Western Carolina Medical Society’s PPE Supply Chain Update.